 Tear Jerker: Moulin Rouge!

-The opening, in which the midget sings "Nature Boy", setting the stage for the fact that this movie is going to not end well.
+- The opening, in which Toulouse sings "Nature Boy", setting the stage for the fact that this movie is going to not end well.

 Christian (narrating): The woman...I loved... is... [beat] ...dead.